Stocks Bounce After Extended Selloff

 "There is some loss of momentum," he said.

+A rise in the Stoxx Europe 600 Banks subindex, which was up 0.7%, also helped push European stocks higher.
+European banking stocks have climbed this year amid a brightening local economy.
+But the sector is down 2.6% in August on lower government bond yields, which tend to make banks' lending practices less profitable.

-Stock markets were broadly higher across the Asia-Pacific region.
-Hong Kong's Hang Seng Index gained 0.9%, Korea's Kospi was up 0.4%, and mining stocks helped push Australia's S&P/ASX 200 0.4% higher.
+Stock markets were broadly higher across Asia on Tuesday.
+Hong Kong's Hang Seng Index gained 1.1%, Korea's Kospi was up 0.4%, and mining stocks helped push Australia's S&P/ASX 200 0.4% higher.

+In Hong Kong, shares of Great Wall Motor halted trading after the company confirmed its interest in buying Fiat Chrysler's Jeep brand.
+The Chinese auto maker's stock was up almost 40% so far this year.

-In Japan, the Nikkei Stock Average slipped 0.1%, notching its 11th decline in 13 trading sessions and cutting its year-to-date gain to 1.4%.
+In Japan, the Nikkei Stock Average declined 0.1%, as a stronger yen weighed on the exporter-heavy index.
+The Nikkei has now declined 11 times in 13 trading sessions, cutting its year-to-date gain to 1.4%.

 Investors were also looking ahead to the Jackson Hole economic symposium later this week.
 The roster of top central bankers includes Federal Reserve Chairwoman Janet Yellen and European Central Bank President Mario Draghi, who will gather at the annual conference that kicks off Thursday.